-- (a) should the processing of the raw material supply produce only one output that is intended to be used for the production of biofuels, bioliquids, biomass fuels, liquid and gaseous renewable transport fuels of non-biological origin or recycled carbonaceous fuels, the size of the supply and the corresponding values of the characteristics related to sustainability and greenhouse gas savings shall be adjusted by applying a conversion factor expressing the ratio between the mass of the output intended to be used for that production and the mass of the raw material at the start of the process; - (b) where the processing of the raw material supply results in multiple outputs to be used for the production of biofuels, bioliquids, biomass fuels, liquid and gaseous renewable transport fuels of non-biological origin or recycled carbonaceous fuels, a separate conversion factor shall be applied and a separate mass balance used for each output. - (c) if materials are processed or losses of material occur due to internal company processes, the appropriate conversion factors shall be used to adjust the size of batches accordingly.
+(a) should the processing of the raw material supply produce only one output that is intended to be used for the production of biofuels, bioliquids, biomass fuels, renewable fuels of non-biological origin or recycled carbonaceous fuels, the size of the supply and the corresponding values of the characteristics related to sustainability and greenhouse gas savings shall be adjusted by applying a conversion factor expressing the ratio between the mass of the output intended to be used for that production and the mass of the raw material at the start of the process;

+- (b) where the processing of the raw material supply results in multiple outputs to be used for the production of biofuels, bioliquids, biomass fuels, renewable fuels of non-biological origin or recycled carbonaceous fuels, a separate conversion factor shall be applied and a separate mass balance used for each output. - (c) if materials are processed or losses of material occur due to internal company processes, the appropriate conversion factors shall be used to adjust the size of batches accordingly.